-Critical points for site borings, rock cores, etc. are co for Owner's testing agency. ordinated by designer and identified Slopes greater than 1:3 are designed with protective are specified with ground cover vegetation that requi Locations for utility meters, transformers, backflow properties are coordinated with utility companies.
-Landscaping and maintains accessibility for maintenance. reventers and fire line connections Areas designated for school bus maneuverability are radius of 35 feet. designed with minimum turning Bus and car staging areas are separate and adequate te for school population.
-A manhole, remote from the building, is indicated in the sanitary sewer line where the grease trap effluent line connects to the main line and at property line Designer's Certification: The design of The Project includes and complies with all owner preferences contained in the SCS Design Guidelines and Process Improvement Checklist for the phase indicated below.
-Desig Phas - ignature e, SD Designer Signature, DD Phase Designer Signature, CD Phase
+Ц Ц Ц for Owner's tes or site borings, rock cores, etc. are co sting agency. ordinated by designer and identified than 1:3 are designed with protective vith ground cover vegetation that requi are coordinated tility meters, transformers, backflow p d with utility companies.
+Landscaping accessibility for maintenance.
+Areas designate radius of 35 fee ted for school bus maneuverability are et. e designed with minimum turning Bus and car sta aging areas are separate and adequa te for school population. note from the building, is indicated in luent line connects to the main line an n of The Project includes and complies conta ined ir n the SC S Design Guide elines and Process Improvement Chec cklist for the phase indicated below.
+Desig Phase ignature , SD Designer Signature, DD Phase Designer Signature, CD Phase